Eric-Lautanen/seamless-ai-video-prompt-template/README.md

   - Example: "6 seconds"

 Then paste the template into ChatGPT, Claude, Gemini, or Grok and say:
-- **"prefill"** — AI fills the template but doesn't generate clips yet
+- **"prefill"** — AI fills the template but doesn't generate clips yet (review/edit first)
 - **"run"** or **"generate"** — AI generates all clips immediately

+**Why prefill exists:** Most people struggle to describe their vision technically.
+Prefill translates "woman walking through neon alley" into complete environment descriptions, locked subject details, camera movement plans, sound design, and negative prompts.
+Review it, tweak it, then generate.

 ### 3. Generate Your Video (Last Frame Method)
 - Generate Clip 1 as text-to-video or text-to-image → video
-- Export the last frame from your editor (NOT a screenshot)
+- Export the last frame from your video editor (NOT a screenshot)
 - Generate Clip 2 as image-to-video using that exported frame
 - Repeat for all clips
 - Stitch clips together